NixOS/nixpkgs/doc/languages-frameworks/lisp.section.md

 })
 ```

-See the respective section for how to weave it back into `ecl.pkgs`.
+See the respective section on using `withOverrides` for how to weave it back
+into `ecl.pkgs`.

 Note that sometimes the slashy systems might not only have more dependencies
 than the main one, but create a circular dependency between `.asd`